zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Alters the buffering behavior of a file.

-   :f: A :zeek:type:`file` handle to an open file.
+   :param f: A :zeek:type:`file` handle to an open file.

-   :buffered: When true, *f* is fully buffered, i.e., bytes are saved in a
+   :param buffered: When true, *f* is fully buffered, i.e., bytes are saved in a
              buffer until the block size has been reached.
 When false, *f* is line buffered, i.e., bytes are saved up until a newline occurs.